 The last three lectures of the course deal with methods and applications of empirical dynamic games of oligopoly competition.
-More generally, some of the methods that I will describe can be applied to estimate dynamic games in other applied fields such as political economy (e.g., competition between political parties), or international economics (e.g., ratification of international treaties), among others.
+More generally, some of the methods that I will describe can be applied to estimate dynamic games in other applied fields such as political economy (for instance, competition between political parties), or international economics (for instance, ratification of international treaties), among others.